tabreturn/tabreturn.github.io/_posts/2020-11-01-a_quick_intro_to_blender_creative_coding--part_3_of_3.md

 ### Methods

-Methods are like functions that belong to objects, that perform operations.
-For instance, the [`bpy.ops.mesh`](https://docs.blender.org/api/blender2.8/bpy.ops.mesh.html) module includes several methods for adding meshes to your scene.
-In this section, you'll different methods to add and remove objects in your scene.
+Methods are like functions that belong to objects.
+Methods perform operations---for instance, the [`bpy.ops.mesh`](https://docs.blender.org/api/blender2.8/bpy.ops.mesh.html) module includes several methods for adding meshes to your scene.
+In this section, you'll use different methods to add and remove objects in your scene.

-The [`primitive_cone_add()`](https://docs.blender.org/api/blender2.8/bpy.ops.mesh.html#bpy.ops.mesh.primitive_cone_add) will "construct a conic mesh"; in other words, you use this this method to add cones to your scene (Figure 3.6).
+The [`primitive_cone_add()`](https://docs.blender.org/api/blender2.8/bpy.ops.mesh.html#bpy.ops.mesh.primitive_cone_add) will "construct a conic mesh"; in other words, you use this method to add cones to your scene (Figure 3.6).
 Add this new line to the end of your script:

 {% highlight py %}
 bpy.ops.mesh.primitive_cone_add()
 {% endhighlight %}

+This should add a new cone when you run it.

 <figure>
   <img src="{{ site.url }}/img/aqitbcc03/scripting-methods-add-cone.png" class="fullwidth" />
   <figcaption>Figure 3.6: Adding a cone using <code>primitive_cone_add()</code></figcaption>
 </figure>

 The `primitive_cone_add()` method can also accept *arguments* to specify the cone radius, depth, location, rotation, scale, and more.
-Add a second cone line to your script, that includes arguments to control its location:
+Add a second cone line to your script that includes an argument to control its location:

 {% highlight py %}
 bpy.ops.mesh.primitive_cone_add(location=(-3, 0, 0))
 {% endhighlight %}

 When you run the script, a new cone appears.
-But, if you check the Outliner panel (Figure 3.7), you'll notice there are now three cones.
-The extra cone is a duplicate of the one in the center of the stage.
-Each time you run the script you're adding duplicates!
+But, if you check the Outliner panel (Figure 3.7), you'll notice there are now three cones in the scene.
+The extra cone is a duplicate of the one in the centre of the stage.
+Each time you run the script you're adding further duplicates!

 <figure>
   <img src="{{ site.url }}/img/aqitbcc03/scripting-methods-add-cone-args.png" class="fullwidth" />
-  <figcaption>Figure 3.7: There are now three cones</figcaption>
+  <figcaption>Figure 3.7: The Outliner panel indicates there are three cones (although it looks like there are two)</figcaption>
 </figure>

-To prevent this from happening, you can add a loop that check for- and removes any meshes.
+To prevent this duplication occurring, you can add a loop that checks for- and removes any meshes.
 You don't need the cube or its code anymore, so the final script looks like this:

 {% highlight py %}
 import bpy